privacore/helppages-findx/README.md

 # help-findxpages
-Help pages for the findx search engine.
+Help pages for the findx private search engine.

-Language version can be placed on folders.
-Right now one English version is available.
+Language versions can be placed in folders.
+Right now an English version of the help is available.

 Everyone is free to propose edits.